wildangerm/wildangerm.github.io/index.md

 I'm highly interested in the field of IT security, so I might do projects around it as well, but not sure what exactly yet.

-If somehow you would need latex styling (listings definitions) for Xtext and Xtend codes, check my [gists](https://gist.github.com/wildangerm) page out.
+If somehow you would need LaTeX styling (listings definitions) for Xtext and Xtend codes, check my [gists](https://gist.github.com/wildangerm) page out.